Well-Being in the time of COVID-19

 - The IT Department has also increased WiFi accessibility in outdoor areas as well, like some of the campus parking lots, so students can remain in their cars, or have increased space for physical distancing outdoors, while online.

 - Students can use computers in the library during the library's reduced hours.
-While the library does not currently have laptops for loan, students can fill out this survey about laptop loans to add themselves to a waitlist.

-First-Year Writing Labs
+First-Year English Writing Labs

 While you are taking First-Year English, you are eligible--and more than welcome--to get free extra help from our expert instructors.
-Whether you need to craft more effective sentence structures, or to put together a critical essay, the First-Year Writing Labs offered by English Department faculty can guide you through the process.
+Whether you need to craft more effective sentence structures, or to put together a critical essay, the First-Year English Writing Labs offered by English Department faculty can guide you through the process.
 Look for lab information in your ENGL1100 and 1200-level classes, find a lab time that suits your schedule, and register using Moodle to ensure your seat!
-Lab sessions in Fall 2020 will take place as fully online synchronous (or "live") interactive sessions.
+Lab sessions in Fall 2021 will take place as fully online synchronous (or "live") interactive sessions.
 Online sign up starts the first week of the semester.

 Virtual Writing Centre